-EULAR issues updated rheumatoid arthritis management recommendationsJuly 3rd, 2013 in Arthritis & Rheumatism /
+EULAR issues updated rheumatoid arthritis management recommendationsJuly 3, 2013 in Medicine & Health / Arthritis & Rheumatism

 The European League Against Rheumatism (EULAR) has released updated recommendations for the management of RA.
 According to this latest guidance, treatment with disease-modifying anti-rheumatic drugs (DMARDs) should be initiated as soon as a diagnosis of RA is made, with the aim of reaching a target of remission or low disease activity in every patient.